AVEVA/AVEVA-Samples-OMF/basic_samples/Complex_Dynamic/NodeJS/README.md

 ## Known Security Issues

-This sample has a sub dependency on lodash 4.17.15 because of request-promise 2.88.2.
+This sample has an indirect dependency on lodash 4.17.15 because of request-promise 2.88.2.
 In this version of lodash there is an outstanding security [issue](https://hackerone.com/reports/670779).
 Please note that using this sample is potentially unsafe because of this issue.
 Please review the issue before using this.

 ## Sample Details